 Ghee is primarily used either as a cooking fat or as a spread on warm foods.
 In both of these cases, this grainy, runny or separated texture disappears in a matter of seconds.
 For example, someone who has never seen crystallization of honey in the winter may consider it as a product defect.
 Upon further investigation we will find that it is perfectly normal.

-- Take out the ghee in a dry and clean stainless steel pan, melt the ghee on low heat until it’s clear liquid, and carefully pour it back into the jar.
-Alternatively, you can simply fill a pot with hot water and submerge tightly closed ghee jar in it to melt the ghee.
+First you will need to melt the ghee.
+You may do so by removing it from the jar, melting in a small pan and then pouring back in the jar.
+Alternatively, you can fill a pot with hot water and submerge tightly closed ghee jar in it to melt the ghee.
 Keep the water level below the lid.
-The idea is to melt the ghee completely until it is transparent liquid.
+The idea is to melt the ghee completely until it is liquid.

 Thank you so much for this tip!
 I made ghee for the first time and it never fully solidified and was grainy.
 I thought I did something wrong.
 I followed your instructions to the letter and now my ghee is soft but solid and perfectly smooth!
 Thanks again for the great tip.